-We will share tips in the "Career Corner" section of our month emails and on social media.
-These tips will be aggregated on this page so you can review our career tips anytime!
+We will share tips in the "Career Tips" section of our month emails and on social media.
+These tips will be aggregated on this page so you can review our career tips anytime.

 One of the first questions you’re likely to get in an interview is, “Tell me about yourself.”
 Now, this is not an invitation to recite your entire life story or even to go bullet by bullet through your resume.
 Instead, it’s probably your first and best chance to pitch the hiring manager on why you’re the right one for the job.